BenjaminPollak/dot_files/README.md

 - Machine has `docker` installed
 - Machine has `make` installed

+## For a Personal Machine

 - Primary user account is named `benjamin`

+## For a Work Machine

+- Right now, the ansible script escalates privileges to while running.
+Manually delete the line `become: true` if running on a mac computer.

 # Testing with Docker